w-schw/CU-member-networks/README.md

 By default, when the script runs it will output results to xp2-member-networks/output.
 If you wish to change this, you can specify a new filepath in output_location.py within the config folder.
 It should accept relative paths or absolute paths but take care to use

 ## Running the program
 App.py is the entry point.
+Before running, activate the virtual environment if necessary.
 Using terminal or the Anaconda prompt, navigate to ./XP2-member-networks and run `app.py` to run the program with a GUI.
 To enter the CLI instead, run `app.py cli`.

 Both the CLI and GUI should be pretty self explanatory.
-Please pay attention to the terminal when running the GUI, as status messages and errors will be displayed here.
+Keep an eye on the terminal when running the GUI- this is where status messages and errors will be displayed.

 ## Managing the output files (important!)
 The user is responsible for archiving and organizing the output.
 By default, the program will *not* delete any files in the output folder from the last time it was run, but *will* overwrite any old files with the same name.
 This will primarily affect the PDFs unless it is run multiple times within the same day, in which case the tables and gephx files will also be overwritten.
 The easiest way to archive/retain the output is to cut/paste the entire folder somewhere else, or simply rename it.
 When the program runs it will re-create the output folder if it doesn't exist, so there is no risk to deleting or renaming it.